JeffreyGaor/Binderapis_scanner/README.md

+# Binderlabs API Security Simulator (BASS-Env)

 Binderlabs API Security Simulator (BASS-Env) is a vulnerable API environment that is susceptible to the OWASP Top 10 API Security Risk – 2023.
 The environment was deliberately designed with API flaws and as a practice ground for cybersecurity professionals who wishes to hands-on their API hacking skills and enhance their knowledge in API Security testing domain.

+# Install
+	PHP
+	MySQL
-# Install PHP, MySQL, Postman Client
+	Postman Client

 git clone https://github.com/JeffreyGaor/Binderapis_scanner.git
 cd Binderapis_scanner